Is the Radio Source Dipole from NVSS Consistent with the CMB and $\Lambda$CDM?: Introduction

 Towards this end, there is a long history of using radio source catalogs to probe the LSS dipole signal. \citet{1984MNRAS.206..377E} first proposed measuring the LSS dipole using radio source counts, and the first such detection was achieved by \citet{2002Natur.416..150B} using the National Radio Astronomy Observatory (NRAO) Very Large Array (VLA) Sky Survey \citep[NVSS; ][]{1998AJ....115.1693C}.
 While this early measurement found consistency with the prediction based on the CMB dipole, subsequent analyses using the same NVSS dataset as well as other radio surveys have reported significantly higher dipole amplitudes than expected \citep[e.g., ][]{2011ApJ...742L..23S,2012MNRAS.427.1994G,2013AA...555A.117R,2015APh....61....1T,2016JCAP...03..062T,2017MNRAS.471.1045C,2018JCAP...04..031B,2021ApJ...908L..51S,2022ApJ...937L..31S,2023arXiv230305141S,2023arXiv230515335W}.
 One exception is the recent study by \citet{2022ApJ...931L..14D} which used radio source catalogs from the Very Large Array Sky Survey \citep[VLASS; ][]{2020PASP..132c5001L} and the Rapid Australian Square Kilometer Array Pathfinder Continuum Survey \citep[RACS; ][]{2020PASA...37...48M} across $90\%$ of the sky, finding consistency with the expected CMB dipole.
-However, a subsequent investigation by \citet{2023MNRAS.524.3636S} using the same two datasets found a much higher dipole amplitude.
-This study argued that the analysis in \citet{2022ApJ...931L..14D}, which combines two catalogs, may be susceptible to systematic errors.
-Additionally, recent dipole measurements from quasar catalogs also find amplitudes exceeding CMB expectations at $\sim 5\sigma$ statistical significance \citep{2021ApJ...908L..51S,2022arXiv221207733D}.
+However, subsequent investigations by \citet{2022ApJ...937L..31S} and \citet{2023MNRAS.524.3636S} analyzed the same two datasets separately, and found inconsistency between the dipoles in the two surveys.
+These works argue that the analysis in \citet{2022ApJ...931L..14D}, which combines two catalogs, may be susceptible to systematic errors.
+Additionally, recent dipole measurements from quasar catalogs also find amplitudes exceeding CMB expectations at $\sim 5\sigma$ statistical significance \citep{2021ApJ...908L..51S,2023MNRAS.525..231D}.
 Indeed, a recent review article includes the discrepancy between the CMB and LSS dipole measurements in a list of possible anomalies in the standard cosmological model \citep{2022AnPhy.44769159P}.
 Besides exploring new physics to explain the observations, these discrepancies also invite further studies regarding possible systematic errors in the measurements as well as additional efforts to model the dipole signals.